ebtc-protocol/ebtc/packages/contracts/test-report.md

       ✓ increaseCdpDebt(): reverts when called by an account that is not BorrowerOperations ✓ decreaseCdpDebt(): reverts when called by an account that is not BorrowerOperations ActivePool
-      ✓ sendStEthColl(): reverts when called by an account that is not BO nor CdpM nor SP ✓ increaseEBTCDebt(): reverts when called by an account that is not BO nor CdpM ✓ decreaseEBTCDebt(): reverts when called by an account that is not BO nor CdpM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
+      ✓ transferSystemCollShares(): reverts when called by an account that is not BO nor CdpM nor SP ✓ increaseSystemDebt(): reverts when called by an account that is not BO nor CdpM ✓ decreaseSystemDebt(): reverts when called by an account that is not BO nor CdpM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
-      ✓ sendETHToActivePool(): reverts when called by an account that is not CdpManager ✓ increaseEBTCDebt(): reverts when called by an account that is not CdpManager ✓ decreaseEBTC(): reverts when called by an account that is not CdpManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
+      ✓ sendETHToActivePool(): reverts when called by an account that is not CdpManager ✓ increaseSystemDebt(): reverts when called by an account that is not CdpManager ✓ decreaseEBTC(): reverts when called by an account that is not CdpManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool